-Upon receipt of a Formal Complaint or notice to the CDO & Senior Title IX Administrator or Title IX Cocoordinator of an alleged violation of the Policy, the CDO & Senior Title IX Administrator or Title IX Cocoordinator initiates a prompt initial assessment to determine the next steps the University of Mount Union needs to take.
-CDO & Senior Title IX Administrator or Title IX Co-coordinator will contact the Complainant to offer supportive measures and determine whether the Complainant wishes to file a Formal Complaint.
+Upon receipt of a complaint or notice to the Title IX co-coordinator of an alleged violation of the Policy, the Title IX co-coordinator initiates a prompt initial assessment to determine the next steps the University of Mount Union needs to take.

-The CDO & Senior Title IX Administrator or Title IX Co-coordinator will then initiate at least one of three responses:
+The Title IX co-coordinator will initiate at least one of three responses:

-- 1. Offering supportive measures because the Complainant does not want to file a Formal Complaint - 2.
-An Informal Resolution (upon submission of a Formal Complaint) - 3.
-A Formal Grievance Process including an investigation and a hearing (upon submission of a Formal Complaint)
+1) Offering supportive measures because the Complainant does not want to file a formal complaint; and/or

+- 2) An informal resolution (upon submission of a formal complaint); and/or - 3) A Formal Grievance Process including an investigation and a hearing (upon submission of a formal complaint).

 The University of Mount Union uses the Formal Grievance Process to determine whether or not the Policy has been violated.
-If so, the University of Mount Union will promptly implement effective remedies designed to ensure that it is not deliberately indifferent to harassment or discrimination, their potential recurrence, and/or their effects.
+If so, the University of Mount Union will promptly implement effective remedies designed to ensure that it is not deliberately indifferent to harassment or discrimination, their potential recurrence, or their effects.